 F-35 Lightning II Joint Strike Fighter CTOL Variant, United States of America

 The F-35A is the conventional take-off and landing (CTOL) variant of the F-35 Joint Strike Fighter (JSF) or F-35 Lightning II fighter aircraft.
-The single-seat, single-engine fifth-generation F-35A has been designed and is being developed by Lockheed Martin Aeronautics for the US Air Force (USAF) and allied air forces.
+The single-seat, single-engine fifth-generation F-35A was designed and developed by Lockheed Martin Aeronautics for the US Air Force (USAF) and allied air forces.

 The multi-role, supersonic, stealthy fighter aircraft is designed to undertake air defence, ground attack and reconnaissance missions.

-The F-35A will replace the USAF's F-16 Fighting Falcon fighters and will supersede A-10 Thunderbolt II attack aircraft by 2028.
+The F-35A replaces the USAF's F-16 Fighting Falcon fighters and will supersede A-10 Thunderbolt II attack aircraft by 2028.
 It is also expected to replace F-15 fighters.
-It addition, the F-35A will complement the F-22 Raptor air superiority fighter.
+In addition, the F-35A complements the F-22 Raptor air superiority fighter.